hukkin/dotvanity/README.md

     * end with
     * contain
 * Output a corresponding BIP39 mnemonic phrase along with the address
+* Binaries built for Linux, macOS and Windows

 ## Installing
+Download the latest binary release from the [_Releases_](https://github.com/hukkinj1/dotvanity/releases) page.

+Alternatively, if you have `cargo` installed, build and install by running
 ```bash
 cargo install dotvanity
 ```